shawnjohnjr/asuth-gecko-notes/reviews/baku-sharedworker-remoting.md

 - RuntimeService: CloseActorsOnMainThread() -> CloseWorkerOnMainThread.
 - WorkerPrivate: BroadcastErrorToActorsOnMainThread ->
   ErrorPropagationOnMainThread
+- WorkerError: same

 ### Part 10: RemoteWorkerObserver

+SharedWorkerManager.cpp:
+- Dead error reporting and flushing logic code removed.
+- Dead CloseActorsOnMainThread removed.
+(Mooted in RuntimeService.cpp in part 9 when the logic was changed to use the controller instead of the manager.)

+RemoteWorkerController.h:
+- RemoteWorkerObserver added to provide creation results and error/termination reporting.

 ### Part 11: selection of RemoteWorker actors

+SharedWorkerService.{h,cpp}:
+- base::ProcessId of the originating process added to MaybeCreateRemoteWorker SharedWorkerService.cpp:
+- OtherPid of

 ### Part 12: Spawning a new process if needed.